ScilifelabDataCentre/serve-tutorials/Workshops/Building-sharing-ML-demo-apps/slides/slides.md

 A trained ML model can be turned into a web application and made available on a URL.

 ---

 ## Today's plan

 - Part 1.
 Building a user interface for an ML model
 - Break
 - Part 2.
-Packaging your application as a Docker image
-- Part 3.
-Hosting your application on SciLifeLab Serve
+Packaging and Hosting your application

 ---